 - Not keeping copies for your own records.

 If you avoid these common mistakes, you can stay on track with your student loan forgiveness under PSLF.
 Submitting your form each year can make the process easier and prevent issues down the line.
-If you have any additional questions, be sure to contact FedLoan about the process or your status.
+If you have any additional questions, contact MOHELA about the process or your status.